SAP CRM Action Profile: Complete Tutorial

 SAP CRM Action Profile

-• You can display a list of actions scheduled and executed for the transaction with following information for individual action as in Fig. 3 and 4:
+• You can display a list of actions scheduled and executed with the following information, as shown in Fig. 3 and 4:

-• Example: A month before a contract expires, the responsible sales employee receives an activity with the category ‘e-mail’ in his inbox to remind him to write to the customer and find out whether they wish to renew their contract.
+• Example: A month before a contract expires, the responsible sales employee receives an activity with the category “e-mail” in his inbox to remind him to contact the customer about renewal.

 Conditions